mango-gesture/mango-gesture/arducam/README.md

 ###Features
 * Saving images to local device via uart: Can be used in JPG mode.
 * Streaming images: Can be used in BMP mode.
 * Detecting changes in field of view: Can be used in JPG mode.
-The arducam needs to first be calibrated to the default background using the 'arducam_calibrate' method.
+The arducam needs to first be calibrated to the default background using the `arducam_calibrate` method.